Books

 Ann is the bestselling-author of Drink: The Intimate Relationship Between Women and Alcohol, named one of the 10 best books of 2013 by the Washington Post.

-Writing Your Recovery: A Powerful Online Memoir Course
+From Memory to Memoir: A Powerful Online Memoir Course

 We all have a story—or stories—to tell.
 Excavating those narratives, finding the courage to give voice to our secrets, takes time.
 I believe writing is a process of discovery.
 At the heart of good writing is finding a compelling, authentic voice.
 To locate that voice, each individual must get in touch with what is most integral in their experience.